ChristopherPtak/Coloricious/README.md

 ## Usage

 `coloricious` takes input from `stdin` and writes it colorized to `stdout`.
-The saturation and brightness of the rainbow output can be controlled with the environment variables `COLORICIOUS_SATURATION` and `COLORICIOUS_VALUE`.
+The saturation, brightness, and period can be controlled with the command-line flags `-s`, `-v`, and `-p`.

 ### Examples